 We analyze data from the 2015 National Financial Capability Study to show that people whose only exposure to investment decisions is by virtue of their participation in an employer-sponsored 401(k) plan are poorly equipped to make sound investment decisions.
 Specifically, they suffer from higher levels of financial illiteracy than other investors.
 This lack of financial literacy is critical both because of the financial consequences of poor financial decisions and because of a legal structure that relies on participant choice to limit the fiduciary obligations of the employer with respect to the structure and options provided by the retirement plan.

 In response to this concern, we propose mandated employer-provided financial education to address limited employee financial literacy.
 We identify and discuss three requirements that a financial education program should incorporate – a self-assessment, minimum substantive components, and timing.
 Formalizing the employer role in evaluating and increasing financial literacy among plan participants is a key step in providing retirement plan participants with the resources necessary to manage important decisions regarding retirement planning and, ultimately, for enhancing the financial security of American workers.

-Fisch, Jill E.; Lusardi, Annamaria; and Hasler, Andrea, "Defined Contribution Plans and the Challenge of Financial Illiteracy" (2019).
-Faculty Scholarship at Penn Law.
+Fisch, Jill E.; Lusardi, Annamaria; and Hasler, Andrea, "Defined Contribution Plans and the Challenge of Financial Illiteracy" (2020).
+All Faculty Scholarship.
 2076.

 Adult and Continuing Education Commons, Business Law, Public Responsibility, and Ethics Commons, Education Policy Commons, Labor and Employment Law Commons, Law and Economics Commons, Law and Society Commons, Policy Design, Analysis, and Evaluation Commons, Public Policy Commons, Retirement Security Law Commons